reimandlab/ActivePathways/README.md

 ##
-# list a few first results of the ActivePathways analysis
+# list a few first results of enriched pathways identified by ActivePathways
 ##

 enriched_pathways[1:3,]